 Are you tired of living paycheck to paycheck?
 It could be that you’re drowning in debt.
-At the close of the fourth quarter of 2022, total credit card balances in the U.S. reached a jaw-dropping $986 billion.
+At the close of 2023, total credit card debt in the U.S. reached a jaw-dropping $1.08 trillion.
 If this sounds hauntingly familiar, a debt relief program may be the way to go.

 Third-party organizations offer debt relief programs to help consumers negotiate with their creditors.
 The organization may secure a payment plan or even reduce the amount of your outstanding debt.

 Below are five of the best debt relief programs of 2024.

 Those who choose National Debt Relief can save an average of 23% to 25% on their total debt.
 That doesn’t just include credit cards.
 The company also provides services for medical debt, personal loans, and other forms of consumer debt.